How to get more therapy clients without trying every marketing tactic at once.

 Where to start (priority order)

 You do not need to do everything at once.
 Start with the channels that reach clients who are already searching, then build from there.
+If your goal is a full caseload on a specific timeline, our how to fill a therapy caseload guide walks through the math and sequencing in more detail.

 - Claim or verify your Google Business Profile